A QUICKSTART GUIDE TO YOUR HOME SCHOOL

-This can be anywhere from a dedicated area in the den or living room to the kitchen table and backyard.
+A study area may be a dedicated space in the den or living room, at the kitchen table or the backyard.

-Consider white boards and colored markers, Montessori teaching aids and other hands-on project material to stimulate learning, easy-to-reach supplies for little ones, a backyard garden or obstacle course, colorful wall maps and posters, and a basket full of books in a comfy reading area.
+Consider white boards and colored markers.
+Montessori teaching aids and hands-on project material to stimulate learning.
+Easy-to-reach supplies for little ones.
+A backyard garden or obstacle course.
+Colorful wall maps and posters.
+A basket full of books in a comfy reading area.

 Remember to include such things as graphing calculators and grid paper for algebra, an affordable microscope or online science lab, music and art supplies, and foreign language books or apps.

 See more ideas on Learning Environments